7 Tips to Think and Play ChromaticallyJan 22, 2020

 You can take the idea further by changing on which beat the target note falls, and even further by targeting different chord tones or scale degrees.

-There is a full course available on this topic on the website called Improv and Chromaticism.
+There is a full course available on this topic in the Mastery Program called Improv and Chromaticism.
 A great one to check out if you like this!

 That just about wraps it up for this quick exploration of chromaticism.
 If you can get all of this down, you'll definitely notice it showing up in your playing next time you're at a jam session or performing.